The Short Oakland Ghetto Story

 Many fought to stop urban renewal during 1960s that would later displace hundreds of residents by razing and demolishing key parts of the black community, as previously stated.

-Into present day, will West Oakland still be West Oakland in five or ten years as the future seems to state that the total culture of the Town’s West Side will be totally changed from previous generations.
+Into present day, will the West Oakland ghetto still be West Oakland in five or ten years as the future seems to state that the total culture of the Town’s West Side will be totally changed from previous generations.

 Outside of West Oakland (East and North Oakland)